NailTruePearl/displays_full_piano_keyboard_distinguished_right_left_hand_via_MIDI/README.md

-This is a program that guides you through playing piano pieces.
+This is a beta version program that guides you through playing piano pieces.
 After reading a MIDI file, it displays the piano keys you need to play.
 Keys for the left hand are shown in green, and keys for the right hand are shown in red.
 When the program runs, it displays the full keyboard.